From a Family...

 Are your staff specially trained in end-of-life care?

-Hospice of Northwest Ohio has nine physicians and a clinical pharmacist on staff who have special expertise in palliative (comfort) and end-of-life care.
+Six of our seven staff physicians are certified in hospice and palliative care.
 Plus, we have more certified hospice nurses than any other area hospice.
 In fact, because of our recognized expertise in end-of-life care, we work with the University of Toledo Medical Center and other institutions to provide training for medical, pharmacy and nursing students.

 How satisfied are your patients and families?